 The Dodd-Frank Act also authorizes state officials to enforce regulations issued by the CFPB and to enforce the Dodd-Frank Act's general prohibition against unfair, deceptive and abusive practices.
 The Attorneys General of the State of Illinois, the State of Washington, the Commonwealth of Pennsylvania, the State of California, the State of Mississippi and the State of New Jersey have also filed lawsuits against Navient and some of its subsidiaries containing similar alleged violations of consumer protection laws as those alleged in the CFPB lawsuit as well as several additional areas.
-We refer to the Illinois, Washington, Pennsylvania, California, Mississippi and New Jersey Attorneys General collectively as the "State Attorneys General."
-Additional information on the State Attorneys General lawsuits is included in "Note 12 - Commitments, Contingencies and Guarantees" in this Form 10-K.
+These cases were recently settled by mutual agreement between the Company and various State Attorneys General.
+Additional information on these lawsuits is included in "Note 12 - Commitments, Contingencies and Guarantees" in this Form 10-K.

 Higher Education Act.
-The HEA is the primary law that authorizes federal student aid programs for higher education.
-Navient is subject to the HEA and its education loan operations are periodically reviewed by ED and Guarantors.
+The HEA is the primary law that authorizes and regulates federal student aid programs for higher education.
+Navient is subject to the HEA and its education loan operations are periodically reviewed by ED and Guarantors or entities acting on their behalf.
 As a servicer of federal education loans, Navient is subject to ED regulations regarding financial responsibility and administrative capability that govern all third-party servicers of insured education loans.
 In connection with its servicing operations on behalf of Guarantor clients, Navient must comply with ED regulations that govern Guarantor activities as well as agreements for reimbursement between ED and our Guarantor clients.
 While the HEA is required to be reviewed and "reauthorized" by Congress every five years, Congress has not reauthorized the HEA since 2008, choosing to temporarily extend the Act each year since 2013.
-In December 2017, the Education Committee of the House of Representative approved The Higher Education Act Reauthorization Bill (H.R.
-4508 Prosper Act).
-The Prosper Act contained various proposed amendments to the HEA that sought to revise the governance of federal financial aid provided to students pursuing a postsecondary education.
-In September 2019, the Senate Health, Education, Labor and Pensions Committee proposed a narrow reauthorization of the HEA entitled the "Student Aid Improvement Act of 2019".
-Neither of these attempts to reauthorize the HEA have been successful.
 We cannot predict whether or when legislation will be passed or how it would impact us.

 Federal Financial Institutions Examination Council.
-As a third-party service provider to financial institutions, Navient is also subject to periodic examination by the Federal Financial Institutions Examination Council (FFIEC).
+As a service provider to financial institutions, Navient is also subject to periodic examination by the Federal Financial Institutions Examination Council (FFIEC).
 FFIEC is a formal interagency body of the U.S. government empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Federal Reserve Banks (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration, the Office of the Comptroller of the Currency and the CFPB and to make recommendations to promote uniformity in the supervision of financial institutions.

 Consumer Protection and Privacy.
-Navient's Education Loan segment is subject to federal and state consumer protection, privacy and related laws and regulations and is subject to examination by the CFPB.
+Navient's Consumer Lending and Federal Education Loan segments are subject to federal and state consumer protection, privacy and related laws and regulations and are subject to supervision and examination by the CFPB and various state agencies.
 Some of the more significant federal laws and regulations include:

-- · various laws governing unfair, deceptive or abusive acts or practices; - the Truth-In-Lending Act and Regulation Z, which governs disclosures of credit terms to consumer borrowers; - the Fair Credit Reporting Act and Regulation V, which governs the use and provision of information to consumer reporting agencies; - the Equal Credit Opportunity Act and Regulation B, which prohibit discrimination on the basis of race, creed or other prohibited factors in extending credit; - the SCRA, which applies to all debts incurred prior to commencement of active military service (including education loans) and limits the amount of interest, including certain fees or charges that are related to the obligation or liability; and - the TCPA, which governs communication methods that may be used to contact customers.
+- · various laws governing unfair, deceptive or abusive acts or practices; - the Truth-In-Lending Act and Regulation Z, which govern disclosures of credit terms to consumer borrowers; - the Fair Credit Reporting Act and Regulation V, which govern the use and provision of information to consumer reporting agencies; - the Equal Credit Opportunity Act and Regulation B, which prohibit discrimination on the basis of race, creed or other prohibited factors in extending credit; - the Servicemembers Civil Relief Act (SCRA), which applies to all debts incurred prior to commencement of active military service (including education loans) and limits the amount of interest, including certain fees or charges that are related to the obligation or liability; and - the Telephone Consumer Protection Act (TCPA), which governs communication methods that may be used to contact customers.